2i2c-org/team-compass/marketing/mailinglist.md

 # Mailing list

 We use [Mailchimp](https://mailchimp.com/) for our mailing list.
+See [our Mailing List landing page](https://2i2c.org/mailing-list) for a sign-up form.

 See [](./strategy.md) for how our mailing list fits into our communications strategy.